 Where is Tracey Emin’s bed?

 The point of the piece was to elevate the experiences of women to a level of imaginative expression.
-Even though the piece was shocking and unacceptable by many people’s standards, it consequently played a crucial role in breaking numerous societal taboos regarding the female form, sexuality and shame.
+Even though the artwork was shocking and unacceptable by many people’s standards, it consequently played a crucial role in breaking numerous societal taboos regarding the female form, sexuality and shame.